Sp0k/MySQL-Survival-Guide/README.md

 - INT: Integer (signed by default), signed range is (-2147483647, 2147483647)
 - FLOAT, DOUBLE: 32-bit/64-bit floating point
 - DECIMAL(x,y): x represent the total digits, y represent the number of digits after the decimal point. (ex: DECIMAL(314, 2) = 3.14).

+<strong>Other datatypes:</strong>
+- DATE: Holds a string in the format yyyy-mm-dd
+- TIME: Saves a time value in the format hh:mm:ss[.fraction] -> The time datatype has a lot of prebuilt function like the TIMEDIFF that will calculate the difference between two time values.

 ##### CONSTRAINTS
 Define limitations on columns.
 You cannot insert data into a table